 It’s now a solid uphill walk, all the way to the top.
 Some parts on grass, other parts on dirt, with a few rocky sections thrown in, to warm you up for what’s to come later.

 I found as I got closer, Pen-y-Ghent looked scarier.
-Looking at that steep bit waiting for me, wondering how that would work out.
+Looking at that steep bit waiting for me, I was wondering how that would work out.

 As you get higher up, some steps will be thrown into the mix.
-Oh, and make sure to look back at the views.
+Also, make sure to look back at the views.

 Through the final gate, turn left at the sign.
 This is where the adventure begins.

 Interestingly, once I got to this bit, it now seemed less scary.
 Maybe because I had now walked most of the way up, and now it was just a short way to go.
 Maybe because I like to think of myself as a mountain goat.
 This is my kind of vibe.